-The MIRR function is categorized under Financial functions.
-The function will R, which is the initial investment value and a series of net income values.
+The MIRR function is categorized under Excel Financial functions.
+The function will provide the rate of return for an initial investment value and a series of net income values.
 MIRR uses a schedule of payments, including an initial investment and a series of net income payments, to calculate the compounded return, assuming the Net Present Value (NPV) of the investment is zero.

-We can also use MIRR in financial modeling, although the common practice is to use IRR as transactions are studied in isolation.
-MIRR is different from IRR as it helps set a different reinvestment rate for cash flows received.
+We can also use MIRR in financial modeling, although the common practice is to use IRR, as transactions are studied in isolation.
+MIRR is different from IRR because it helps set a different reinvestment rate for cash flows received.
 Thus, the MIRR function considers the initial cost of the investment and also the interest received on the reinvestment of cash, whereas the IRR function does not.

 =MIRR(values, finance_rate, reinvest_rate)

 - Values (required argument) – This is an array or a reference to cells that contain numbers.
 The numbers are a series of payments and income that incur negative values.
 Payments are represented by negative values and income by positive values.

 - Finance_rate (required argument) – The interest rate that is paid on the money that was used in the cash flows.